Lantronix/xpw-jslib/README.md

 xpw.serialTransmit({
 		line: "1",		// could also be "2" or "CDC_ACM" (new 1.5 firmware), if ommitted or some other value,
                   // defaults to "1"
+		async: false // If omitted defaults to true
 		message: "This will go out to the serial port\r\n",			// required
 		done: function(data) {
 				// Do something, data is an object with a boolean called success: